 Day & Zimmermann receives the prestigious national "Family Business of the Year" honor.

 Harold Yoh, III succeeds Spike Yoh as Chairmain and CEO.

 Day & Zimmermann acquires The Mason Company of Lexington, Kentucky — also known as Mason & Hangar - a unique fit given munitions and base operations businesses, as well as engineering and security divisions.

-Diversification becomes a hallmark of Day & Zimmermann as the buiness continues to extend beyond engineering and munitions work with the power plant maintenance, security and Yoh staffing units growing quickl, partly through acquisition.
+Diversification becomes a hallmark of Day & Zimmermann as the buiness continues to extend beyond engineering and munitions work with the power plant maintenance, security and Yoh staffing units growing quickly, partly through acquisition.
 Day & Zimmermann focuses on strategic growth by providing dynamic industrial, defense and workforce solutions, while maintaining the company's unique culture and focus on values.

 Day & Zimmermann celebrates its one hundred year anniversary.